Automobile brands: past experience is your undoing

 Doing the same thing over again and expecting a different result is the definition of insanity

-I remember many years ago I was on a dive boat in the Red Sea.
+I’ll get to automobile brands in a moment.
+But first a story: I remember many years ago I was on a dive boat in the Red Sea.
 The captain of the boat was the Jeddah Chief of Police and, along with six friends and colleagues, we set out to dive a new wreck near an area that divers called “the Pinnacles.”
 It was right off the coast of The Kingdom of Saudi Arabia.
 Because of Saudi laws, maps of the reefs and coastline were not allowed in the Kingdom.
 In fact, no geological survey of the area had been created since the British Mandate preceding WWI.

 Our navigation was simple.
 A small Pakistani boy stood on the bow of the boat and, through some simple hand signals, he guided the captain as close as we could get to the reef that caused the wreck we were about to dive.
 The ship itself, we were told, was directly below us in about 50 feet of crystal clear water.

 Only later did I learn that the “new wreck” we were about to dive to, which sank a few weeks earlier, was owned and captained by the very same captain who piloted our boat that day.
 With all earnestness, he attempted to get us a close as possible to the very treacherous rock cropping that caused the disaster a few weeks before.

 “They believe understanding their category is more important than understanding human beings.
 As a result, everything looks the same, smells the same and probably tastes the same.”

 I was struck yesterday, while watching what seemed like an endless stream of automobile commercials, that this same insanity of repeated mistakes marks and defines the automobile brands and their delivery of a message.
 All of the campaigns look alike, all have the same tempo and feel, and all leave me completely lost as to which brand sponsored which spots.